Squish for Java BDD Tutorials

 Tutorial: Migration of existing tests to BDD

-This chapter is for users that have existing Squish tests and who would like to introduce Behavior Driven Testing.
-The first section describes how to keep the existing tests and just create new tests with the BDD approach.
-The second section describes how to convert existing Script Test Cases to BDD tests.
+This chapter is aimed at users that have existing Squish tests and who would like to introduce Behavior Driven Testing.
+The first section describes how to keep the existing tests and add new tests with the BDD approach.
+The second section describes how to convert existing suites to BDD.

 Extend existing tests to BDD

-The first option is to keep any existing Squish Test Cases and extend them by adding new BDD tests.
-It's possible to have a Test Suite containing both script-based and BDD Test Cases.
-Simply open existing Test Suite and choose New BDD Test Case option from drop down list.
+The first option is to keep existing Squish tests and extend them by adding new BDD tests.
+It's possible to have a Test Suite containing both script-based Test Cases and BDD feature files.
+Simply open an existing Test Suite and choose New BDD Test Case option from the drop down list.

 "Creating new BDD Test Case"

-Assuming your existing Test Cases make use of a library and you are calling shared functions to interact with the AUT, those functions can still be used in existing Script Test Cases as well as newly created BDD Test Cases.
-In the example below, a function is used from multiple Script Test Cases:
+Assuming your existing script-based tests make use of a library and you are calling shared functions to interact with the AUT, those functions can also be used from BDD step implementations.
+In the example below, a function is used from multiple script-based Test Cases:

 def createNewAddressBook():